-As a writer, I have a bad tendency to get really ambitious with my targets, with a rather rose-tinted idea of (a) how much time I’ll physically have available and (b) how much energy I’ll have to write.
+As a writer-with-kids, I’ve had to overcome my tendency to be overly ambitious with my targets, with a rather rose-tinted idea of (a) how much time I’ll physically have available and (b) how much energy I’ll have to write.
 If you’re determined to finish a novel in two months yet the only free time you have is an hour each evening, you might well end up disappointed.

 Sometimes, especially if you’re going through a tough spell, it’s worth going for a very manageable target until you’re back into the rhythm of writing, or into a less busy period.
-Right now, my goal is simply “no zero days” – no days where I write nothing.
+One goal that some writers find helpful is “no zero days” – no days where you write nothing.
 (Thanks LycoRogue for the idea!)
-My writing sessions over the past few weeks have been anything from a couple of scribbled sentences to 1,200 words – and all of them count as a success.
+Alternatively, you might try for a small, set amount of writing on two or three days per week.

 #8: Get Away from Home